tommybazar/TBRaymarcherPlugin/Readme.md

 # Volume Rendering (Raymarching) Plugin for Unreal Engine
 Allows volume rendering of volumetric data with Unreal Engine.

-## Updated for UE 4.27, for older engine versions, check out the appropriately named branch.
+## This branch is compatible only with UE 4.26

 For a project that works out of the box, see example project at https://github.com/tommybazar/TBRaymarchProject.